glitton/dive-with-sean/content/blog/monterey-may2022/index.md

 I always enjoyed diving these sites where I got to see the usual suspects but my favorites include the tree fish which is a black and yellow striped fish with red lips and a male sheephead.

 Check out the video which I shot using the new GoPro Hero 10.
-As you can see, the vizibil `youtube: https://www.youtube.com/watch?v=kaQX25tvclQ`
+As you can see, the vizibility wasn't great.
+It was like doing a night dive during the day with some surge :smile:

+`youtube: https://www.youtube.com/watch?v=kaQX25tvclQ`

 Enjoy :wave:!